 The muse comes knocking again.

 Long may it.
-David Kilgour and The Heavy Eights appeared in July 2014 at Mergefest, Merge Records’ 25th anniversary shows in North Carolina, and toured America’s West Coast.
+David Kilgour and The Heavy Eights appeared in July 2014 at Mergefest, Merge Records’ 25th anniversary shows in North Carolina and toured America’s West Coast.
+In May 2015 released The 9th, an album with poet Sam Hunt.

 David Kilgour dipped back into the rock’s rich catalogue covering songs for release by Love (Message To Pretty with Martin Phillipps, 1994), and The Who, The Squires and The (New Zealand) Avengers for an EP as Pop Art Toasters (1994).